MoistBiscuits/Edible-Bing-Bong/README.md

 From the games root directory take the .dll files in `\PEAK\PEAK_Data\Managed` and copy the .dll files into this repositories `\lib` fodler
 The exact .dll files needed can be seen by veing the `EdibleBingBong.csproj` file

+Build the project via runnning `dotnet build` in the terminal

-How to run the mod
+# How to run the mod

 TODO, I am still setting up where to host this mod.